 When to visit: Great all year round although for cooler weather and better prices, go in April or May

 The Great Smoky Mountains is right up there in my list of favourite places I've ever been to across the United States.
 The Great Smoky Mountains National Park, Nantahala National Forest and the Chattahoochee National Forest form one large nature reserve that will make you feel a million miles away from Atlanta.

 The Great Smoky Mountains (locally referred to as the Smokies) got their name from the fog that frequently sits in the valleys giving the mountains a subtle blue smoke effect.
-The amazing views, together with endless trails and things to do have made the Smoky Mountains the most visited National Park in the country with over 11 million vititors coming every year.
+The amazing views, together with endless trails and things to do have made the Smoky Mountains the most visited National Park in the country with over 11 million visitors coming every year.

 Bryson City and Gatlinburg are both great spots for exploring the area.
 There are a few lodging options out of town in the surrounding country which will definitely add to the experience - check AirBnb and other lodging websites.

-Take time to hike along trails around the Fontana Lake for a gentle walk with occasional views of the lake through the dense forest.
-If you want more of a challenge, the Appalchian Trail starts from the Fontana Dam and eventually follows the Tennessee - North Carolina border.
+Take time to hike along trails around Fontana Lake for a gentle walk with occasional views of the lake through the dense forest.
+If you want more of a challenge, the Appalachian Trail starts from the Fontana Dam and eventually follows the Tennessee - North Carolina border.
 It's around 70 miles long so you might want to plan your route to see how far you want to go!